dmouscher/nomic/rules-3.md

 ## 216
 Persons wishing to become players may request to do so publicly.
 Within 24 hours of the request, if no player has publicly objected or privately objected (to a server moderator or administrator) to a player joining the game, that player will join the game.
 If a player has objected, a vote is immediately held on whether or not the person joins the game.
 If there is a majority vote in favor after 24 hours of the start of the vote, that player will join the game.

+## 301

+Following the ratification of this rule, each player will select an emoji.
+This emoji will function as that player’s sigil.
+Each player must select a unique emoji.
+To avoid multiple players selecting the same emoji, players will take turns selecting.
+The order in which players select their emoji is the opposite of the turn order for Nomic III.
+Players may only select an emoji that is part of Discord’s default emoji sets.
+To select an emoji, a player must clearly indicate in the actions channel what emoji they are selecting.

+As a reminder, per rule 113,

+- Votes must be unambiguous.
+A vote that would be ambiguous is not considered to be a vote.
+Additional rules may be made to clarify what constitutes ambiguity.

+From here on in, if a player reacts to a proposal on discord with their emoji sigil, that will count as an unambiguous vote in favor of the proposal.

+New players joining the game must declare an emoji sigil once they are approved.

+If a player wishes to change their sigil, they must petition the group, declaring what they want their new sigil to be.
+This must be ratified by 2/3rds or more active players.